supriya-kotturu/algorithms-in-go/url-redirect/README.md

 - [http://localhost:8080/google](http://localhost:8080/google) - Redirects to Google
 - [http://localhost:8080/ddg](http://localhost:8080/ddg) - Redirects to DuckDuckGo
-- Any other path shows "Not found!"
+- Any other path shows "Hello, world!"

+## Troubleshooting

+For common issues and their solutions, please see [ISSUES.md](./ISSUES.md).